wzrdtales/chairo/README.md

 Renders a template view using the provided template and context where:
 - `template` - the view engine template (same as the name used in [`reply.view()`](https://github.com/hapijs/hapi/blob/master/API.md#replyviewtemplate-context-options)).
 - `context` - the context object used to render the template. `Chairo` provides a special key `$resolve` where you can map context variables to **Seneca** actions matching they key's value pattern.
-Each of the service mapped to keys is resolved and resultant key value maps are copied at context root before redering the template.
+Each of the services mapped to keys is resolved and the resultant key value maps are copied to the context root before redering the template.
-- `options` - optionals settings passed to `reply.view()`.
+- `options` - optional settings passed to `reply.view()`.

-It requires `vision` plugin to be registered with Hapi.
+_It requires the `vision` plugin to be registered with Hapi._

 ```js
 const Chairo = require('chairo');